madvadi/madvadi.github.io/README.md

 For the Spalart-Allmaras model, I used set the inlet for $$\tilde{\nu} = \nu*3 = 4.7e-05 \frac{m^2}{s}$$ and let $\nu_t$=0 at the inlet, so it can be calculated.

-Verification for case using Spalart-Allmaras
+Verification for case using Spalart-Allmaras.

 ![SA Coarse Velocity Residuals](plots/SA/coarse/ResidualsOfVelocity.png)